CHRISTMAS TREE AT CITY-COUNTY BUILDING

 CLICK HERE to learn more about the Gingerbread Competition.

 DATE & TIME: Thursday, December 7, 2023 at 5 PM

 PLACE: City-County Building

-Community leaders in lighting the giant 12-foot Menorah located in front of the City County Building.
+Join Mayor Ed Gainey and community leaders in lighting the giant 12-foot Menorah located in front of the City County Building.
 The Menorah serves as a beacon of light, symbolizing freedom and peace for all.
-The celebration includes live music and Chanukah refreshments.
+The celebration includes live music and Chanukah refreshments of latkes and donuts.